mulle-c/mulle-container/README.md

 ![](pix/mulle-map.svg)

+> **Performance**: compared to a hand-rolled khash-style open-addressing
+> table with the same hash function, `set` measured ~0.85-1.2x and `get`
+> ~1.2x across runs (the range reflects measurement noise).
+With the
+> intptr/pointer callbacks the generic callback layer costs little; the
+> NULL-safety and the callback indirection are the main extras.

 > The contigous memory is split into two equal sized parts "KEYS" and "VALUES".
 > Gray cells indicate a "hole", they contain **notakey**.
 The corresponding
 > value is undefined (white).